 In "Crucible", Ollie is willing to let Quentin and Laurel hate him if it means allowing Sara to get back to her family.
 Also, Oliver and Sara holding hands, meaning that she will confront them.

 In the same episode, Roy saves Cindy/Sin after the Mayor's attack.
 Thea grows to accept Roy's Chronic Hero Syndrome better, and Sin warms up to him.
-Meanwhile, in the hospital Sara risks exposing herself just to make sure her friend is safe.
+Meanwhile, in the hospital, Sara risks exposing herself just to make sure her friend is safe.

 Sebastian Blood's genuine thanks to Oliver for saving him in the Mayor's attack, attributing it to Oliver's strength as a person rather merely being instinct as Oliver insisted.
-Of course, it's undercut by the reveal that Brother Blood isn't as altruistic as he first appears.
+Of course, it's undercut by the reveal that Brother Blood isn't as selfless as he first appears.

 A subtle one spanning over several episodes so far: both the Arrow and Felicity insist on calling Lance "Detective" in spite of his demotion, showing their respect for the guy.

 In "League of Assassins", Sara reuniting with her father.

 Thea and Oliver convincing Moira that whatever she's hiding, they won't stop loving her.

 Oliver and Diggle sharing a bottle of vodka, probably courtesy of Anatoli Knyazev, and Ollie starting to open up more to Dig about what happened during his five years away.